Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Background

 \shortsection{Identifying unsafe outputs} Classifying LLM outputs is challenging.
-Since aligned models tend to create strong refusal responses for detected unsafe prompts, a naive solution is to test whether certain refusal keywords are in the output (\eg \textit{"Sorry"}, \textit{"as a responsible AI"}, etc.)~\cite{zouUniversalTransferableAdversarial2023}.
-Alternatively, judge models (also LLMs) are trained to classify the safety of outputs with more~\cite{inanLlamaGuardLLMbased2023} or less~\cite{mazeikaHarmBenchStandardizedEvaluation2024} granularity on the classes they predict, similarly to the taxonomies explained above.
+Since earlier aligned models created strong refusal responses, a naive solution is to test whether certain refusal keywords are in the output (\eg \textit{"Sorry"}, \textit{"as a responsible AI"}, etc.)~\cite{zouUniversalTransferableAdversarial2023}.
+However, this method is less accurate for more recent models that were aligned with a different approach than refusal training~\cite{yuan2025hardrefusalssafecompletionsoutputcentric}.
+Alternatively, LLM judge models are trained to classify the safety of outputs with more~\cite{inanLlamaGuardLLMbased2023} or less~\cite{mazeikaHarmBenchStandardizedEvaluation2024} granularity on the classes they predict, similarly to the taxonomies explained above.
 A limitation of judge models is that they can also be attacked~\cite{mangaokarPRPPropagatingUniversal2024,rainaLLMasaJudgeRobustInvestigating2024}, leading to a possible high rate of false negatives (unsafe outputs judged as safe).